MicrosoftDocs/quantum-docs-pr/articles/libraries/prelude.md

 The primitive operations defined in the standard library roughly fall into one of several categories:

 - Essential classical functions.
-- Operations representing elements of the Clifford group and the $T$ gate. <!-- TODO: link to qconcepts -->
+- Operations representing unitaries composed of [Clifford and $T$ gates](../quantum-concepts-4-Qubit.md). <!-- TODO: link to qconcepts -->
 - Operations representing rotations about various operators.
 - Operations implementing measurements.

-Since the Clifford + $T$ gate set is universal for quantum computing, these operations suffice to implement any quantum algorithm.
+Since the Clifford + $T$ gate set is [universal](../quantum-concepts-5-MultipleQubits.md) for quantum computing, these operations suffice to approximately implement any quantum algorithm within negligibly small error.
-By also providing rotations as well, Q# does not require the programmer to directly express the Clifford + $T$ decomposition in cases where highly efficient circuits are known and can be implemented by the compiler.
+By also providing rotations as well, Q# allows the programmer to work within the single qubit unitary and CNOT gate library.
+This library is much easier to think about because it does not  require the programmer to directly express the Clifford + $T$ decomposition and because highly efficient methods exist for compiling single qubit unitaries into Clifford and $T$ gates (see [For more information](../quantum-ForMoreInformation)).

 <!-- TODO: discuss rotation conventions more here. -->